Ze-114514/Lean4_diary/diary.md

 ## clone the repository from remote

 Create a folder in disk D and enter.
-Then open git bash and input
+Then opening git bash and input
 ```bash
 git clone https://github.com/leanprover-community/mathematics_in_lean.git
 ```